fabric8io/docker-maven-plugin/doc/intro.md

 ### Why another Maven Plugin ?

-If you search it GitHub you will find a whole cosmos of Maven Docker plugins (As of November 2014: 12 (!) plugins which 4 actively maintained).
+If you search on GitHub you will find a whole cosmos of Maven Docker plugins (As of November 2014: 12 (!) plugins which 4 actively maintained).
 On the one hand, variety is a good thing, but on the other hand for users it is hard to decide which one to choose.
 So, you might wonder why you should choose this one.

-I setup a dedicated [shootout project](https://github.com/rhuss/shootout-docker-maven) which compares the four most active plugins.
+There s a dedicated [shootout project](https://github.com/fabric8io/shootout-docker-maven) which compares the four most active plugins.
 It contains a simple demo project with a database and a microservice image, along with an integration test.
 Each plugin is configured to create images and run the integration test (if possible).
-Although it might be a bit biased, I think it can be useful for figuring out which plugin suites you best.
+Although it might be a bit biased, it can be useful for figuring out which plugin suites you best.

-But here is my motivation for writing this plugin:

-First of all, you might wonder, why did I start this plugin if there were already quite a few out there?

-The reason is quite simple: I didn't know about them when I started, and if you look at the commit history you will see that they all started roughly at the same time (March 2014).

-My design goals were quite simple, and these were my initial needs for this plugin:
+The high-level design goals and initial motiviation fort this plugin are:

-* I needed a flexible, **dynamic port mapping** from container to host ports so that truly isolated builds could be made.
+* A flexible, **dynamic port mapping** from container to host ports so that truly isolated builds could be made.
 This should work on indirect setups with VMs like [boot2docker](https://github.com/boot2docker/boot2docker) for